reuk/emcpp-notes/docs/chapter_7.md

 ## Prefer task-based programming to thread-based

-If you want to run some work asynchronously, you have two basic choices, `future` and `async`:
+If you want to run some work asynchronously, you have two basic choices, `thread` and `async`:

 ```
 auto doWork = [] { /* ... */ }; // some async task